Skip to main content

 While currently split into six GPTs, OBT Helper is evolving into a more integrated framework.
 The prompts have already been reused across AI platforms and models and are connected into Faith Bridge.
 Main limitation: version management of system prompts.

-Hundreds of users are already providing feedback, with Marcia iteratively refining prompts based on real-world use.
-Field adoption is strong, and the planned WhatsApp interface will make it even more intuitive for practitioners.
+Hundreds of users are providing feedback, with Marcia iteratively refining prompts based on real-world use.
+Field adoption is strong, and the planned WhatsApp interface will improve accessibility.
+However, as a single-person operation without formal development cycles or structured processes, it lacks the rapid release cycles and dedicated development teams of tools scoring 5/5.
+Response times and feature development depend entirely on one individual's availability.

 Replication is easy, and any organization could adapt the system.
 Collaboration is already happening (OBT Affinity Table, Innovation Lab, SIL Faith Bridge).
 Greater documentation and shared repositories would strengthen continuity further.